Feminist Philosophy of Language

 The supposed ‘gender-neutral’ meaning of these terms, then, is not truly gender neutral.
 But, on its own, this does not show that there is a problem with those uses that have traditionally been classified as gender-neutral, as in sentences (3) and (4).
 (Discovering that we have misclassified an adjective as an adverb would not show anything wrong with actual uses of the term in question.)
 Further reasons are needed in order to object to the use that is made of these terms.

 English, like most—but not all—languages, requires a great deal of what Marilyn Frye calls ‘sex marking’ (Frye 1983).
 For example, one cannot use pronouns to refer to a particular individual without knowing their sex.
+(Frye, in common with most feminists of the early 1980s, does not consider trans issues.
+She also does not consider the possibility that pronouns like ‘he’ and ‘she’ might be a matter of gender, not sex.)
 Frye notes the absurdity of this.

 If I am writing a book review, the use of personal pronouns to refer to the author creates the need to know whether that person’s reproductive cells are the sort which produce ova or the sort which produce sperm.
 (Frye 1983: 22)